WOA-Project/WoA-Installer-Rpi/README.md

 * [WoA Installer for Raspberry Pi 3](Docs/Raspberry.md) (compatible with Raspberry Pi 3 Model B/B+)
 * [WoA Installer for Lumia](Docs/Lumia.md) (compatible with **Lumia 950** and **Lumia 950 XL**)

 Each one is a different application.
-They are download them separately 😊
+Download them separately 😊

 # Getting Help
 Please, **join our Telegram groups** for help and guidance.
 You can get updates on the projects and ask our members!
 Moreover, we're really nice 😉